Appraisal Standards Review Protocol

 - Copies of board minutes for the prior three years

-- Copies of board policies
+- Copies of board of directors policies (statute)

 - Copies of chief appraiser's resume (or some document showing all current certifications), job description, expectations and formal annual evaluation document for last three years, as applicable